-LAN IP address: 192.168.1.1Subnet mask: 255.255.255.0
+- LAN IP address.
+192.168.1.1 - Subnet mask.
+255.255.255.0

-These addresses are part of the designated private address range for use in private networks, and should be suitable for most applications.
-If your network has a requirement to use a different IP addressing scheme, you can make those changes in this menu.
+These addresses are part of the designated private address range for use in private networks and should be suitable for most applications.
+If your network has a requirement to use a different IP addressing scheme, you can make those changes in this screen.

-The LAN IP parameters are:
+The LAN IP settings are:

 - IP Address.
 The LAN IP address of the router. - IP Subnet Mask.
-The LAN Subnet Mask of the router.
-Combined with the IP address, the IP Subnet Mask allows a device to know which other addresses are local to it, and which must be reached through a gateway or router. - RIP Direction.
+The LAN subnet mask of the router.
+Combined with the IP address, the IP subnet mask allows a device to know which other addresses are local to it, and which must be reached through a gateway or router. - RIP Direction.
 RIP allows a router to exchange routing information with other routers.
 The RIP Direction selection controls how the router sends and receives RIP packets.
-Both is the default. - When set to Both or Out Only, the router broadcasts its routing table periodically.

-- When set to Both or In Only, the router incorporates the RIP information that it receives. - When set to None, the router does not send any RIP packets and ignores any RIP packets received. - RIP Version.
+Both is the default. - When set to Both or Out Only, the router broadcasts its routing table periodically. - When set to Both or In Only, the router incorporates the RIP information that it receives. - When set to None, the router does not send any RIP packets and ignores any RIP packets received. - RIP Version.
 This controls the format and the broadcasting method of the RIP packets sent by the router.
 (It recognizes both formats when receiving.)
-The default setting is RIP-1.

-- RIP-1 is universally supported.
-RIP-1 is usually adequate unless you have an unusual network setup. - RIP-2 carries more information.
-RIP-2B uses subnet broadcasting.
+The default setting is RIP-1. - RIP-1 is universally supported.
+RIP-1 is usually adequate unless you have an unusual network setup. - RIP-2B carries more information than RIP-1 and uses subnet broadcasting. - RIP-2M carries more information than RIP-1 and uses multicasting.